 - Humidity: 89%

 Costa Rica Events in July

-There are fun celebrations that take place all ocer Costa Rica through out the year.
-There are four events that I kmow of:
+There are fun celebrations that take place all over Costa Rica throughout the year.
+There are four events:

-Día de Guanacaste—Guanacaste Day celebrates the annexation of Guancaste from Nicaragua in 1824.
+- Día de Guanacaste: Guanacaste Day celebrates the annexation of Guanacaste from Nicaragua in 1824.
 The activities for this celebration include street fiestas, folk dancing, topes (horse show/parade), traditional bullfights, rodeos and cattle shows that are particularly colorful and exuberant.
-These showcase all the best of what the northwest region of Guanacaste and the Nicoya peninsula have to offer.
+These showcase all the best of what the northwest region of Guanacaste and the Nicoya Peninsula have to offer.
 It is a lot of fun!

-Winter School Holiday—The first two weeks of July are also the time when the “Winter” break for public schools typically happens.
-So you might find families enjoying time together and shot vacations in some of the most popular tristic areas.
+- Winter School Holiday: The first two weeks of July are also the time when the “Winter” break for public schools typically happens.
+So you might find families enjoying time together and shot vacations in some of the most popular touristic areas.
 Exact dates can be found on the Ministerio de Educación Pública calendar.

 - Mango Fiestas: Alajuela is known among locals as the City of Mangoes.
 Each year when July comes around the town celebrates its heritage with crafts, parades, music and plenty of mango refreshments.
 There are celebrations all month long but the best and more colorful happen towards the end of the month.